citp/privacy-policy-historical/t/to/tou/toughmudder.co.uk.md

-> *The following text is extracted and transformed from the toughmudder.co.uk privacy policy that was archived on 2012-05-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120524033350id_/http%3A//toughmudder.co.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the toughmudder.co.uk privacy policy that was archived on 2012-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121122172107id_/http%3A//toughmudder.co.uk/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Tough Mudder UK
+# Privacy & Cookies Policy | Tough Mudder UK

 We are strongly committed to protecting the privacy of your personal information.
-The policies below are applicable to Tough Mudder LLC’s website: [ToughMudder.co.uk](http://toughmudder.co.uk/).
+The policies below are applicable to Tough Mudder LLC’s and Tough Mudder Limited’s website: [ToughMudder.co.uk](http://toughmudder.co.uk/).
+For the purpose of the Data Protection Act 1998 (the Act) the data controllers are Tough Mudder LLC and Tough Mudder Limited.

 ### 1\.
 Purpose.